oddstream/lsol/README.md

 Sixth, there is this version in Lua and LÖVE.
 The design is much better than the previous versions.

 Seventh, I rewrote the Go+Ebiten version, splitting the code into client (front end) and server (back end) packages.
 The idea of this was to allow me to write a general-purpose solver; there are solvers for individual variants, notably Klondike and Freecell, but not a general-purpose one.
 After creating four versions of the solver - which took too long to run and produced bizarre results - this work is currently stalled.
-However, I did manage to create a nice little 'robot' helper that plays for you, in a limited way.
-Also, this version of the engine finally allows variants to be scripted using Lua.
+This version of the engine finally allows variants to be scripted using Lua.
+Internally, the code is quite complex, so I mostly use it as a sandbox for ideas.

 ## Acknowledgements